 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XP120 does not feature such a mic input.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the XP120 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP120 was succeeded by the Fujifilm XP130.
+Both the XP120 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the XP120 was followed by the Fujifilm XP130.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm XP120 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.